ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are individual timestamps associated with these claims to indicate their age is older than the "iat" timestamp.

 CWT allows the use floating-point for this claim.
-EAT disallows the use of floating-point.
-An EAT token MUST NOT contain an iat claim in floating-point format.
+The EAT format disallows the use of floating-point.
+An EAT MUST NOT contain an iat claim in floating-point format.
 Any recipient of a token with a floating-point format iat claim MUST consider it an error.

 A 64-bit integer representation of the CBOR epoch-based time
 {{RFC8949}} used by this claim can represent a range of +/- 500 billion years, so the only point of a floating-point timestamp is to have precession greater than one second.
-This is not needed for EAT.
+This is not needed for the EAT format.

 ### The Profile Claim (profile) {#profile-claim}